info2amy/Whats-for-dinner/README.md

-## App: Mom, What's for Dinner?
+## App: What's for Dinner?

 ## What does this app do?

-Enter a main ingrediant that you have on hand, and get menu suggestions!
+Enter a main ingrediant that you have on hand, and get meal suggestions!

 ## API and Data Sample